Candles add a special touch to the ambiance of your home, but it can be quite concerning if they drip on your carpet.

 If you want to try a different method or there are still signs of the stain, these other methods work just as well:

-- Use dry ice: Dry ice is much colder than regular ice, so it will freeze the wax much quicker.
+- Use dry ice: Dry ice is much colder than regular ice, so that it will freeze the wax much quicker.
 It also won’t leave a residue.
 However, you must be careful — wear leather gloves to protect your skin.
 Dry ice can cause substantial damage to skin tissue (1).

 - Removing a stuck stain: If the wax left a colored stain that won’t go away, you could use a carpet cleaner after removing the wax.
 It may also help to use a small amount of household ammonia.
 But remember to keep the room ventilated and wear protective gear (2).